SiNa88/toolkit/doc/docker-compose.md

 ## The MongoDB and Redis Containers

-Overleaf dedends on two external databases: MongoDB and Redis.
+Overleaf depends on two external databases: MongoDB and Redis.
 By default, the toolkit will provision a container for each of these databases, in addition to the Overleaf container, for a total of three docker containers.

 If you would prefer to connect to an existing MongoDB or Redis instance, you can do so by setting the appropriate settings in  the [overleaf.rc](./overleaf-rc.md) configuration file.